 Vincent van Amsterdam is an extremely versatile accordionist and a major promoter of his instrument.
-He plays four new works, each with a strong character, but also with similarities.
+He plays three new works, each with a strong character, but also with similarities.
 The works of composers Pinkham, Bisschops and Van Berkum lean towards minimal music.
 With gradual pattern and tone changes, a very harmonious sound world is created with sometimes biting accents.

 Heather Pinkham - Hush (2018)